 What Golf Balls The Pros Use: PGA, Liv & LPGA Breakdown

-Professional golfers need high end balls in order to hit high quality shots.
-You’ve probably wondered which ball your favorite player uses, so in this post, we’ll talk about which golf balls the pros use, why they might use them, and what makes high end balls better than value balls.
+Professional golfers need high-end balls in order to hit high-quality shots.
+You’ve probably wondered which ball your favorite player uses, so in this post, we’ll talk about which golf balls the pros use, why they might use them, and what makes high-end balls better than value balls.

 There are a few reasons why the majority of pros use Titleist balls, which we’ll talk about in the rest of this article.
 That being said, just because the pros use these balls doesn’t mean that you should.
-If you’re curious, you should read our guide on the best golf balls for average golfers or the best golf balls for mid handicappers.

-The Golf Balls Used By PGA Tour & Liv Golf Players
+The Golf Balls Used By PGA Tour & LIV Golf Players

 GolferGolf Ball